vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/5_Deified_States_or_Conditions.md

 8

 One collective class is found early, the Bhūtas, beings, whence Rudra derives his style of Bhutapati, lord of beings.
 The generality of the term is certain for the Vedic literature; the Bhútayajña, offering to beings, is generic in character," and there is not the slightest reason to doubt that this was its early sense.
-The theory 12 that there was originally a Bhūtayajña confined to certain inferior divine figures, which, owing to the ambiguity of the term, and the tendency of the priests to idealize the popular religion, came to be made into a sacrifice for all beings, is wholly unsupported and most im- plausible.
+The theory 12 that there was originally a Bhūtayajña confined to certain inferior divine figures, which, owing to the ambiguity of the term, and the tendency of the priests to idealize the popular religion, came to be made into a sacrifice for all beings, is wholly unsupported and most implausible.
 The term Bhut in modern usage has come to denote a malevolent spirit of the dead, one who has existed, and has ceased to exist, but this is palpably not its early meaning; indeed even in modern usage it is applied to nature spirits as well as to ghosts, 13 and it is impossible to show that in the

 1 Hillebrandt, Ved.
 Myth. iii.
 407.